MileHacker Logo

 Vegetarian & Vegan

-Vegetarian and vegan options are becoming more common.
-Dedicated vegan restaurants and cafes, like Tian Bistro and Harvest Café, cater to plant-based diets.
+Vegetarian and vegan there are more and more options.
+Dedicated restaurants that are vegan-friendly and cafes, like Tian Bistro and Harvest Café, cater to plant-based diets.

 Use apps like HappyCow to find options.